Holi: Traditional sources of colours

 The spring season, during which the weather changes, is believed to cause viral fever and cold.
-The playful throwing of natural coloured powders, called gulal has a medicinal significance: the colours are traditionally made of neem, kumkum, haldi, bilva, and other medicinal herbs suggested by Āyurvedic doctors.
+The playful throwing of natural coloured powders, called gulal has a medicinal significance: the colours are traditionally made of palash, neem, kumkum, haldi, bilva, and other medicinal herbs suggested by Āyurvedic doctors.

 Many colours are obtained by mixing primary colours.
 Artisans produce and sell many of the colours from natural sources in dry powder form, in weeks and months preceding Holi.
 Some of the traditional natural plant-based sources of colours are:

-Orange and red
+Orange and red colour

 The flowers of palash or tesu tree, also called the flame of the forest, are typical source of bright red and deep orange colours.
 Powdered fragrant red sandalwood, dried hibiscus flowers, madder tree, radish, and pomegranate are alternate sources and shades of red.
 Mixing lime with turmeric powder creates an alternate source of orange powder, as does boiling saffron (kesar) in water.

-Green
+Green colour

 Mehendi and dried leaves of gulmohur tree offer a source of green colour.
 In some areas, the leaves of spring crops and herbs have been used as a source of green pigment.

-Yellow
+Yellow colour

 Haldi (turmeric) powder is the typical source of yellow colour.
 Sometimes this is mixed with chickpea (gram) or other flour to get the right shade.
 Bael fruit, amaltas, species of chrysanthemums, and species of marigold are alternate sources of yellow.

-Blue
+Blue colour

 Indigo plant, Indian berries, species of grapes, blue hibiscus, and jacaranda flowers are traditional sources of blue colour for Holi.

-Magenta and purple
+Magenta and purple colour

 Beetroot is the traditional source of magenta and purple colour.
 Often these are directly boiled in water to prepare coloured water.

-Brown
+Brown colour

 Dried tea leaves offer a source of brown coloured water.
 Certain clays are alternate source of brown.

-Black
+Black colour

 Species of grapes, fruits of amla (gooseberry) and vegetable carbon (charcoal) offer grey to black colours.

-Application

-During traditional Holi celebrations in India, Rinehart writes, colours are exchanged in person by "tenderly applying coloured powder to another person's cheek", or by spraying and dousing others with buckets of coloured water.